-Over time, a powerful and lasting benefit develops – a stronger brand.
+Over time, a powerful and lasting benefit develops from omnichannel commerce – a stronger brand.
 Happy customers are more likely to develop brand loyalty and recommend the business to others.
-That means repeat sales, a preference for you over your competitors (even if the products or services are comparable) and a perception of trustworthiness and quality.
+That means repeat sales, a preference for you over your competitors (even if the products or services are comparable), and a perception of trustworthiness and quality.

 5. Better employee experiences

-Meanwhile, employees have better experiences at work and feel more empowered in their jobs, because they’re working within a system that’s robust, flexible and effective.
+Meanwhile, employees have better experiences at work and feel more empowered in their jobs, because they’re working within a system based on multiple channels that are robust, flexible, and effective.
 They’re easier to retain and more likely to be engaged, which means their contribution to your business is richer.

 Omnichannel benefits that scale

-An omnichannel experience really comes into its own where there’s a complex customer journey that happens over an extended period of time.
+Omnichannel marketing, retail, and customer experience come into its own where there’s a complex customer journey that happens over an extended period.

-Here, the omnichannel setup joins the dots, taking the weight off manual clerical processes that would otherwise be subject to human error and create extra effort for employees.
+Here, an omnichannel commerce setup joins the dots, taking the weight off manual clerical processes that would otherwise be subject to human error and creating extra effort for employees.